 Tenses:

-• Both active and passive voices are used in various tenses (past, present, future).
+- Both active and passive voices are used in various tenses (past, present, future).
 The choice of tense is decided by the auxiliary verbs that are used with them.

 In summary, active voice emphasizes the doer of the action and is usually clearer and more direct, while passive voice is used to move focus to the action or recipient of the action and it is used for different purposes, including highlighting different aspects of a sentence or maintaining objectivity.
-The choice between active voice and passive voice depends on the context and the writer’s intentions.

-How to change Passive Voice to Active voice?
+How to Change Passive Voice to Active Voice?

 in order to change a sentence from passive voice to active voice, it basically includes carrying the focus from the receiver of the action to the doer of the action.
 Here are some ways that can be used to do this alteration.